cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 Suppose a one-dimensional array AR containing integers is arranged in ascending order.
 Write a user-defined function in C++ to search for an integer from AR with the help of Binary search method, returning an integer 0 to show absence of the number and integer 1 to show presence of the number in the array.
 Function should have three parameters : (i) array AR (ii) the number to be searched and (iii) the number of elements N in the array.

 ### Crux 84:
+P is one-dimensional array of integers.
+Write a C++ function to efficiently search for a data VAL from P. If VAL is present in the array then the function should return value 1 and 0 otherwise.

 ### References: